AI Impact Overview

 Rail Safety Inspector

-Oversees and ensures compliance with rail safety regulations through inspections and audits.
+Oversees compliance with federal and state rail safety regulations, conducts field inspections and investigations.

 Relevance: Leverages knowledge of train operations, regulatory frameworks, and incident management.